MayaPosch/Cerflet/readme.md

 ## Example ##

 See the 'Hello World' example in the 'sample' folder for a basic implementation of a HTTP Cerflet.

+## Requirements ##

+In order to build projects with Cerflet the only requirement is to have the POCO C++ libraries and headers installed.
+For Linux/BSD/OS X and MSYS2 use a package manager, or install from source.

+## License ##

+The Cerflet license at this point is the same Boost Software License 1.0 as used by the POCO C++ libraries.